Naraka Chaturdashi: Rituals associated

-In the state of West Bengal, the day before the Kali Puja is observed as Bhoot Chaturdashi.
+In the Indian state of West Bengal and Bangladesh, the day before the Kali Puja is observed as Bhoot Chaturdashi.
 It is believed on the eve of this dark night, the souls of the deceased come down to earth to visit their dear ones.
 It is also believed that the 14 forefathers of a family visit their living relatives, and so 14 diyas are placed all around the house to guide them homewards and especially to chase away the evil ones.
 Every dark corner and nook are illuminated with light.
-Abhyanga Snan on Narak Chaturdashi day holds a special significance in a person's life.
-Abhyanga Snan is always done during the presence of moon but before sunrise while Chaturdashi Tithi is prevailing.
-This snan is done using ubtan of sesame (til) oil.
-Snan done with this ubtan helps protect the persons from poverty, unforeseen events, misfortune, etc.
+Abhyanga Snan (oil bath) on Narak Chaturdashi day holds a special significance in a person's life.
+It is always done during the presence of moon but before sunrise while Chaturdashi Tithi is prevailing.
+This bath is done after Abhyanga i.e. massaging the whole body and head with sesome or medical oils followed by Udvartan i.e Ubtan application. ubtan helps protect the persons from poverty, unforeseen events, misfortune, etc.

 In Tamil Nadu, Deepavali is traditionally celebrated on Naraka Chathurdasi day, while the rest of India celebrates it on the new moon night (Amavasya), which is the next day.
 In some parts of South India, this is also called Deepavali Bhogi.
 People get up earlier and celebrate with oil baths, aarti, pooja, and festivals.
 Firecrackers are usually lit on Deepavali.
 Some Tamil homes observe nombu and do Lakshmi Puja on this day.
-In Karnataka, the festival of Deepavali starts from this day i.e., Naraka Chathurdashi with early morning traditional oil bath, aarti followed by bursting firecrackers and extends till Bali Padyami, which is the main day of Deepavali celebration, when cows are decorated and worshipped.
+In Karnataka, Maharashtra the festival of Deepavali starts from this day i.e., Naraka Chathurdashi with early morning traditional oil bath, aarti followed by bursting firecrackers and extends till Bali Padyami, which is the main day of Deepavali celebration, when cows are decorated and worshipped.